 Combined Pediatrics-Medical Genetics: How to Apply

 Thank you for your interest in our program.
-We welcome applications from all interested candidates.
+We welcome applications from all interested candidates from across the country and from diverse backgrounds.
+We use holistic review of applicant files and do not have a specific board score cut-off for consideration.

 Application materials MUST be submitted through ERAS.